'The Decider': What Kennedy's legacy means for the Supreme Court's future

 "While he was a conservative at heart, he would depart from his colleagues on the right of the court when there were issues of privacy and individual rights," said Jonathan Turley, a professor of law at the George Washington University Law School.

-Born in 1936, Kennedy graduated from Harvard Law School in 1961 and, after practicing and teaching law in a variety of venues, he was tapped in 1975 by President Gerald Ford for a seat on the U.S. Court of Appeals For the Ninth Circuit.
+Born in 1936, Kennedy graduated from Harvard Law School in 1961 and, after practicing and teaching law in a variety of venues, he was tapped in 1975 by President Gerald Ford for a seat on the 9th U.S. Circuit Court of Appeals.
 Twelve years later, he was nominated by President Ronald Reagan for the Supreme Court seat that was being vacated by Lewis Powell.
-Kennedy was Regan's third choice for the vacancy after his nominations of Robert Bork and Douglas Ginsburg both failed.
+Kennedy was Reagan's third choice for the vacancy after his nominations of Robert Bork and Douglas Ginsburg both failed.
 He was confirmed for the high court in February 1988.

 Over the decades, Kennedy, according to legal experts, emerged as a jurist who put a premium on individual rights, particularly in cases that involved social issues, such as abortion, marital rights and privacy.